There's more to see at Florida Studio Theatre this summer

 Regional Premiere: Set in the English countryside in 1923, this sexy comedy of love and betrayal unfolds when Sylvia Van Kipness decides to expose her secret love affair to her husband.
 The true meanings of love and marriage are called into question as a surprising, hilarious web of secrets unravels in this ridiculous, potentially murderous, romantic comedy.

 Continuing is the one-woman show “Ethel Waters: His Eye is on the Sparrow,” with Jannie Jones.
 Tickets are available for Aug.
-3 and 10 at 8 p.m.
+10 at 8 p.m.

 Cabaret shows include “The Swingaroos: Hollywood Serenade” running now through Aug.
 30 in the Court Cabaret, and “Who Loves You: Musical Tribute to Frankie Valli and Beyond” that will play Sept.
 3 - Oct.
 13 in the Goldstein Cabaret.